gui-miotto/bulk-and-cut/README.md

 ## Introduction

 Bulk and Cut combines a very simple evolutionary strategy with Bayesian optimization.
-The name Bulk and Cut comes from the fact the algorithm first looks for high accuracy models by successively **enlarging** them with [network morphisms][net-morph-paper], then **shrinks** them down using [knowleged distillation][know-dist-paper].
-This strategy tries to leverage on the [lotery ticket principle][lot-tick-paper]: large models learn better, nevertheless, once trained, most of the their weights can be dropped without signifcant accuracy loss.
+The name Bulk and Cut comes from the fact that the algorithm first looks for high accuracy models by successively **enlarging** them with [network morphisms][net-morph-paper], then **shrinks** them down using [knowleged distillation][know-dist-paper].
+This strategy tries to leverage on the [lotery ticket principle][lot-tick-paper]: large models learn better, nevertheless, once trained, most of the their weights can be dropped without significant accuracy loss.

 This work is my effort to fulfill one of the [requirements](assets/project.pdf) of the course on **Automated Machine Learning 2020**, a colaboration between Uni-Freiburg and Uni-Hannover [AutoML groups][auto-ml-org].